 - Newton's First Law of Motion

-Key notes for Chapter - The Fundamental Unit of Life, are:
+Key notes for Chapter - Force and Laws of Motion, are:

 A push or pull on a body is called force.